Restless-Anchoret/noodle-doc/srs/noodle-mvp-user-stories.md

 ## #18: Creating a new list

 **Preconditions**
+- Search view is opened.

 **Actions**
+- Button "+" is clicked.
+- New list title is entered and button "Create" is clicked.

 **Results**
+- Clicking button "+" causes showing dialog with title "Create list", one text field "Title" and button "Create".
+- Clicking button "Create" causes new list creation and closing the dialog.

 ## #19: Editing a list

 **Preconditions**
+- Search view is opened.
+- At least one list is presented in current account.

 **Actions**
+- Edit button is clicked near presented list.
+- List title is removed from title field and "Save" button is tried to be clicked.
+- New list title is entered in title field and "Save" button is clicked.

 **Results**
+- Clicking edit button causes showing dialog with title "Edit list", one text field "Title" and button "Save".
+- Clicking "Save" button with empty title field causes showing warning notification "List title cannot be empty".
+- Clicking "Save" button with corrected title field causes saving list title and closing the dialog.

 ## #20: Deleting a list

 **Preconditions**
+- Search view is opened.
+- At least one list is presented in current account.

 **Actions**
+- Deleting button is clicked near presented list.
+- Button "Delete" is clicked in the dialog.

 **Results**
+- Clicking deleting button causes showing dialog with title "Delete list", two buttons "Delete" and "Cancel", message "Are you sure you want to delete this list?
+All tasks from it will be deleted and can no longer be restored."
+- Clicking "Delete" button causes deleting list and closing dialog.

 ## #21: Choosing filter values in search view